DateOrMage/BaumEvolutionAlgorithms/README.md

 - `best_solution (dict)` - dictionary representing the best individual solution found so far;
 - `gen_pool (tuple)` - in case of categorical GA is tuple of possible values for each gene.

+### MultiGaData
+Child class of GaData, implementing its functionality for multi-objective optimization.
+Supports all the attributes of the GaData class.

 ### NewGeneration
 Class for creating a new generation of individuals in a genetic algorithm.
 Supports the following parameter:
 - `transfer_parents (str, default: 'best')` - strategy for transferring certain amount of parents to the next generation.
 Can be 'best' or 'random'.